Covered 27 million+ travellers

 PopulationApprox.
 6 million

-Plug typePlug type CDF and L
+Plug typePlug type C, D, F and L

 Driving sideRight-hand side